Tsumugivolle77/nlaProject/README.md

 - Real Symmetric;
 - Hermitian.

-The last two are similar to the first one by performing Unitary Transform, whilst the first one can be applied **Perfect Shift** (Lemma 2.5.4).
+The last two are similar to the first one by performing Unitary Transform, whilst the first one can be applied **Wilkinson Shift**.

 Thus, I write specialized QR iteration versions for these categories of matrices.
 As **Thm.
 2.5.11** states, the convergence rate for this algorithm is quadratic and in many cases even cubic.
 (The proof is too long and technical)